webrecorder/wabac.js/README.md

 This repo is still an early prototype and should be used with caution.
 It has the following limitations:
-- The system must load an entire file for indexing, which limits the size of WARC/HAR files which can be supported.
+- The system must load an entire file for indexing, which limits the size of WARC/HAR files which can be handled.
 - Loading existing indexes (eg. CDXJ) is not yet supported.
 - Replay fidelity is incomplete and only exact matching is possible.
 Fuzzy matching not yet supported.
 - Brotli decompression is not yet supported.
 - Collection data is not persisted beyond the life of the service worker.
-- Brotli decompression is not yet supported.